 Do you know what makes these fresh raspberry bars so wholesome and delicious?

-Then you have the oats that are among the healthiest grains on earth.
+- Then you have oats, which are among the healthiest grains on earth.
 They're a gluten-free whole grain and a great source of essential vitamins, minerals, fiber, and antioxidants.